 Don’t worry.
 This post will tell you how to solve this issue perfectly: Solved – There Is Not Enough Space Available on the Disk(s) to Complete This Operation.

-Way 2: Convert Basic Disk to Dynamic Disk with Diskpart
+Way 2: Convert to Dynamic Disk Using Diskpart

 Take disk 5 on Windows 10 as an example.

 Step 1: Right-click the Windows icon and select Command Prompt (Admin) from the popup list.
 Then, you will receive a User Account Control interface where you need to press the Yes button to enter the Command Prompt interface successfully.

 Step 2: Type the following command one by one and press the Enter key after each command line:

 - list disk